Skip to main content

 METRORail Red Line platforms — tap your phone to board, no ticket kiosks needed.

-Houston is also building the Green Corridor, a 14-mile pedestrian-and-bike spine connecting EaDo, Downtown, Midtown, and the Museum District through shaded trails, solar-lit paths, and a new 7-block pedestrian-only zone on Main Street downtown.
-It opens in time for the tournament and stays permanent.
+The tournament also gave Houston a deadline for the Green Corridor, a 14-mile pedestrian-and-bike spine connecting EaDo, Downtown, Midtown, and the Museum District through shaded trails, solar-lit paths, and a 7-block pedestrian-only zone on Main Street downtown.
+It was scoped as a permanent addition rather than a tournament pop-up.
 For European and South American fans used to walkable cities, the Green Corridor is the closest Houston gets to that experience.

 For the complete transit breakdown including METRO maps and match-day timelines, see the METRO official site or our full Houston World Cup transportation guide.

-4 Neighborhoods Where You Don’t Need a Car
+The 4 Neighborhoods That Worked Without a Car

 Not every Houston neighborhood works without wheels.
-These four do, ranked by how well the car-free logistics actually play out, not by hotel star ratings.
+These four did, ranked by how the car-free logistics actually played out during the tournament, not by hotel star ratings.

 Museum District — Closest to the Stadium, Quietest Between Matches